php/phd/README.md

 There should be an .html file in the directory now.
 View it with a browser!

-That's all to say.
-This way you can render your own docbook files, too.

 ## Customizing the rendering results